davazp/davazp.github.io/_posts/2014-11-26-modern-library-with-asdf-and-package-system.md

 ### How to use asdf-package-system

 The first thing we need to do is to define our system.
 It is not much different from defining an ordinary system with ASDF.
+We will work with an system named *project* as an example.

-Assuming we are in a new empty directory, we create a `project.asd` file.
+Assuming we are in a new empty directory, we create the file `project.asd`.
 The content of this file is:

 {% highlight common-lisp hl_lines="4 5" %}
 (asdf:defsystem :project